What is van insurance? A complete UK guide

-Key Takeaways
+Key takeaways

-Van insurance is not the same as car insurance.
+Van insurance isn’t the same as car insurance.
 The vehicles are rated differently, the use classes are different, and the cover gaps that catch people out tend to be in places most drivers never think to look.
-If you use a van for work, the policy type you buy, and the use class you declare, can be the difference between a valid claim and a declined one.

-This guide explains what van insurance covers, what it does not cover, how the three cover levels differ, and what every owner, sole trader, and fleet operator needs to know before renewing.
+This guide explains what van insurance covers, what it doesn’t cover, how the three cover levels differ, and what every owner, sole trader, and fleet operator needs to know before renewing.
 We cover everything from the legal requirement under the Road Traffic Act 1988 to the specific extensions that tradespeople and couriers need but frequently go without.

-Whether you drive a single transit van or manage a van fleet, getting the cover right starts with understanding exactly what the product is.
+Whether you drive a single Transit van or manage a van fleet, getting the cover right starts with understanding exactly what the product is.

 4.5m+